 Shown below are your major deliverables and the weighting of each.
-There is a description of each deliverable in the following sections.
+There is a description of each deliverable in the following sections and the due dates of each are shown in the last section.

-Individual 55%

-Individual Participation 20%
+Individual 45%

-1 Case Memo 15%
+' Class Participation 15%

+Case participation (see explanation) 10%

 Cultural Insights Memo 20%

-Team base d 45%
+Team base ed 55%

-Country Snapshot Presentation 10%
+Country Snapshot Presentation 20%

 Opportunity Assessment Memo 10%

 Final Project: Product Launch Plan 25%

 Total 100%

-15% for in class participation, 5% for presentations, "Poor" pee